 Like a phoenix rising from the ashes, it’s obvious that Don mined his deepest experiences to create the ad, an apt metaphor for the remarkable tenacity and mutability of capital.
 This Coke campaign’s multiracial cast and veneer of peace and harmony would become the template for every non-profit emergency relief campaign thereafter, most notably “We Are The World”.
 At the center of the photo is the blonde hippie manqué, wearing the same braids tied with red ribbons as the Esalen receptionist.
 She’s wearing a red and white dress, and stands resplendent against an expanse of blue sky, a living, breathing Star Spangled Banner.

 Many people in the past week have discussed how May 4, 1970 and Kent State sounded the death knell for the 60s.
 I think that the final bell tolled on September 11, 1973, with the coup in Chile.
 It was the death of hope, the killing of a government that had dared to nationalize multinational assets in an attempt to wrest control over its own resources from the talons of global capital.
 Vance Packard, in his classic work on advertising, “The Hidden Persuaders”, warned Americans that we were being manipulated and tracked into consumption categories from cradle to grave, and that advertising was robbing us of the ability to think critically.
 The legacy of the 1971 Coke campaign is very much alive.
-The legacy of “Mad Men” is the triumph of image over reality, of illusion over substance, that is the hallmark of neoliberalism.
+It is the triumph of image over reality, of illusion over substance, of slogans over critical thought, that is the hallmark of neoliberalism.